This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch meringue cookies recipe, check out our Leftover Ingredients Recipe Finder.

-- Egg White: This small batch recipe uses just one egg white.
-Don’t toss the yolk—save it for recipes like Chocolate Chip Banana Bread, Cream Scones, Molasses Cookies, or Potato Gnocchi.
+- Egg White: This recipe uses one egg white.
+Save the yolk for Chocolate Chip Banana Bread, Cream Scones, Molasses Cookies, or Potato Gnocchi.

-- Cream of Tartar: Helps stabilize the egg white, allowing it to whip up and hold its shape.
+- Cream of Tartar: Stabilizes the egg white, helping it whip up and hold its shape.

 RELATED: The Best Cookie Recipes For One